Germinari1/Exploring-YOLO/README.md

 # Exploring-YOLO
-An exploration of YOLO, a powerful image detection algorithm that leverages CNNs.
+This project explores YOLO, a powerful image detection algorithm that leverages CNNs.

 ## Quick start
 To run the project, you can clone this repository: